tonellotto/PythonLectures/readme.md

 * [0.
 Introduction to Python](https://mybinder.org/v2/gh/tonellotto/PythonLectures/master?filepath=0.%20Introduction%20to%20Python.ipynb)
 * [1.
 Basic Python](https://mybinder.org/v2/gh/tonellotto/PythonLectures/master?filepath=1.%20Basic%20Python.ipynb)

+# Exercises

+[Here](other_exercises.md) you will find some programming exercises with their solution collected from different sources on the Web.
+Solutions have not been exahustively tested.
+Feel free to report any correction.

 # License

 This work is licensed under a [Creative Commons Attribution 3.0 Unported License.](http://creativecommons.org/licenses/by/3.0/)